Avoidance: Less is more

 Reusable cups: nice to see you again!

 “Reusable before disposable” is the guideline in our Tchibo coffee bars.
-We mainly serve beverages in reusable porcelain tableware, and only provide coffee in disposable takeaway cups if customers specifically ask for them.
-We would like to further reduce the share of disposable cups and since August 2015, customers have been able to get refills in their own reusable cups, taking safe hygiene standards into account, of course.
+We mainly serve coffee specialities and hot beverages in reusable porcelain tableware, and only provide coffee in disposable takeaway cups if customers specifically ask for them.
+We want to further reduce the share of disposable cups and, since August 2015, have given customers the option of getting refills in their own reusable cups, always taking safe hygiene standards into account, of course.

 Disposable shopping bags: better to avoid than sell

 In 2015, business associations in Germany and Austria signed voluntary agreements to no longer offer plastic bags free of charge.
-We joined this initiative, and stopped giving out free plastic bags in Germany as of January 2016.
-With success: 87% fewer have been given out as a result.
-As an alternative, we offer reusable bags for sale, or disposable bags for 20 cents.
-Some of the proceeds from the sale of plastic bags go to support the Mülldetektive (Waste Detectives) project by the Save Our Future (S.O.F.) environmental foundation.
+We joined this initiative, and stopped giving out free disposable plastic bags in Germany as of January 2016.
+The move was a success: As a result, the number of free plastic bags given out at Tchibo shops in Germany fell by nearly 90 % in 2016 and remained stable in 2017.
+Customers have the alternative of buying a range of high-quality reusable bags, which we further expanded in 2017.
+If required, we sell disposable bags for 20 cents.